-That’s why we’ve put together this customer experience glossary.
+Understandably, it can be overwhelming.
+That’s why we’ve put together a customer experience glossary.

 Core customer experience concepts

-What is customer experience?
+What is CX?
 (CX meaning)

 Customer experience, or CX, is the overall perception a customer has of your brand after interacting with your business across the buyer’s journey.
 From marketing, to sales, to customer service – CX is the sum of all touchpoints and can impact a customer’s decision to return to your brand.